Geostartico/Trusted-list-browser/documentation/Manual/implementation details/TrustList.md

 ## Header

-This component contain the title of the page and the possibility to switch between filter tab, each a filter button is call a callback function in the TrustList that knowing the new filter selected will render differently the page
+This component contain the title of the page and the possibility to switch between filter tab, each filter button call a callback function in the TrustList that knowing the new filter selected will render differently _Header_ and _FitlerPane_

 ## FilterPane